Kaggle/learntools/notebooks/README.md

 ## Step 0.5: Cleaning

-`clean.py` normalizes and strips some crufty ipynb metadata from notebook files in `partials/`.
+`clean.py` normalizes and strips some crufty ipynb metadata from notebook files in `raw/`.
 This is just for the sake of shorter, more readable diffs.
 This step is performed automatically when running `render.py`, so you normally need not worry about it.
 You may want to run `clean.py` manually if you're committing changes without a render.

 ## Step 1: Rendering

-`render.py` translates notebooks in `partials/` to publishable notebooks in `rendered/`.
+`render.py` translates notebooks in `raw/` to publishable notebooks in `rendered/`.
 The logic for this step mostly lives in `lesson_preprocessor.py`.
 Most of its work is in expanding macros which look like `#$HIDE_OUTPUT$`, or `#$EXERCISE_URL(2)$`.
 See MACROS.txt for a listing of available macros.

 ## Step 2: Kernel metadata generation

-The Kaggle Kernels API requires a `kernel-metadata.json` file for any kernel being pushed to the site. `prepare_push.py` generates these in the `pushables` subdirectory.
+The Kaggle Kernels API requires a `kernel-metadata.json` file for any kernel being pushed to the site. `prepare_push.py` generates these in the `kernels_api_metadata` subdirectory.

 ## Step 3: Pushing

 Use the Kaggle CLI like so:

-    kaggle k push -p examples/example_track/pushables/tut1-hello
+    kaggle k push -p examples/example_track/kernels_api_metadata/tut1-hello

 (Script for pushing *en masse* to come)